cesarvr/blog/content/post/istio-2.md

 #### Advantages

 From the point of view of the *Server* class the original functionality is untouched, the tests *presumably* should still pass and the *consumers* of this class don't require any update.
-Also logic of the *Decorator* belong to its own class making easy to maintain and it has the added bonus of being able to enhance any object which understand the method ``get404()``.
-This properties makes the code resilient to change, improve, etc.
+Also *decorators* logic belongs to its own class making it easy to maintain and it has the added bonus of being able to enhance any object that understand the message ``get404``.
+This properties give us the confidence we need to deal with a world where business requirements follows the *rules* of quantum mechanics.

 Can we take this flexibility to containers?
-That's what I wanted to talk about, we are going to design a container that when deployed into an existing pod *decorates* the running service (the main container) at runtime.
+Of course, we are going to apply those rules and design a container that when deployed into an existing pod *decorates* a web service (or main container) at runtime.

-After reading this you should be able to do something equivalent to this:
+And after reading this you should be able to do something equivalent to this:

 ```sh
   KeycloakSupportDecorator(LegacyJavaService)